 The University of Florida will offer an International Research Experiences for Undergraduate Students Program funded by the National Science Foundation during the summers of 2023, 2024, and 2025.
 In this 10-week summer program, students will conduct research in conservation science in southwest China.

 This IRES program will provide U.S. undergraduate students a rare opportunity to conduct interdisciplinary research on human-wildlife feedbacks in flagship protected areas in a biodiversity hotspot in the mountains of southwestern China.
 Students will work with U.S. PIs from the University of Florida and experts at China West Normal University in Sichuan, China.
-We ideally plan to spend two weeks in Florida and 8 weeks in China, but exact travel dates may vary due to post-covid visa restrictions.

 Students will join long-term research projects related to three main types of human-wildlife feedbacks that are representative of those seen around the world.
 Feedbacks include complex interactions between (1) forest recovery and wildlife crop raiding, (2) antibiotic use in livestock rearing and the microbiome of giant pandas, and (3) interaction between non-timber forest product (NTFP) collection and wildlife occurrence.
 The diverse collection of interrelated projects will give students the opportunity to gain experience implementing a variety of field and lab techniques (e.g., infrared camera trapping, vegetation surveys, specimen collecting, molecular biology techniques, microbial ecology research techniques, and semi-structured interviews) as they tackle key questions that shape cutting-edge development of interdisciplinary and systems-level research on wildlife conservation.